-He likely won’t find fault with our latest rankings, either: Diddy tops this year's list of hip-hop's top earners (aka the Cash Kings), pulling in $50 million over the past 12 months.
-He's one of rap's most diversified moguls, thanks to his Bad Boy record label, Sean John clothing line, and Blue Flame agency.
-But it's his agreement with Diageo's Ciroc vodka that brings in the bulk of his bucks.
+He likely won’t find fault with our latest rankings, either: Diddy tops this year’s list of hip-hop’s top earners, pulling in $50 million over the past 12 months.
+He’s one of rap’s most diversified moguls, thanks to his Bad Boy record label, Sean John clothing line and Blue Flame agency.
+But it’s his agreement with Diageo’s Ciroc vodka that brings in the bulk of his bucks.
 Next up: cable channel Revolt, which will debut this fall via Time Warner and Comcast.

-Jay Z lost his hyphen this year but gained $43 million — good enough to earn the second spot on the list.
-He's been padding his coffers with his lucrative live shows, Armand de Brignac champagne, D'Ussé cognac, Roc Nation label and management firm, and a host of other ventures.
+Jay Z lost his hyphen this year but gained $43 million—good enough to earn the second spot on the list.
+He’s been padding his coffers with his lucrative live shows, Armand de Brignac champagne, D’Ussé cognac, Roc Nation label and management firm and a host of other ventures.
 His new album went platinum before its July launch when Samsung shelled out $5 million to buy 1 million copies (for more on Jay-Z’s rise, check out Empire State of Mind).

-Dr. Dre rounds out the Top 3 with $40 million.
-After winning last year's cash crown, he's down two spots because he's no longer boosted by a nine-figure payout for selling part of Beats by Dr. Dre in 2011.
-But he's still cashing in on the ubiquitous headphones, expanding the company to include a long-awaited streaming music service.
-He's also made time to mentor other artists on the list, including Kendrick Lamar, who makes his Forbes Cash Kings debut with $9 million.
+Dr. Dre rounds out the top three with $40 million.
+After winning last year’s cash crown, he’s down two spots because he’s no longer boosted by a nine-figure payout for selling part of Beats by Dr. Dre in 2011.
+But he’s still cashing in on the ubiquitous headphones, expanding the company to include a long-awaited streaming music service.
+He’s also made time to mentor other artists on the list, including Kendrick Lamar, who makes his Cash Kings debut with $9 million.

 “Definitely one thing [Dre] said is, you can’t accept everything for a dollar,” Lamar explained.
 “If it’s not right … if it’s not something that you see has longevity in it, you have to pass it up.”

 The Cash Kings list tracks pretax earnings for all living artists whose work is primarily classified as hip-hop or rap.
-To form the list, Forbes looked at income from touring, record sales, publishing, merchandise sales, endorsements, and other ventures.
+To form the list, we looked at income from touring, record sales, publishing, merchandise sales, endorsements and other ventures.
 Management, agent and attorney fees are not deducted.
-Earnings are tabulated from June 2012 to June 2013 and based on data from Pollstar, the Recording Industry Association of America, and Nielsen SoundScan, and from interviews with numerous managers, lawyers, record executives and some of the artists themselves.
+Earnings are tabulated from June 2012 to June 2013 and based on data from Pollstar, the Recording Industry Association of America and Nielsen SoundScan, and from interviews with numerous managers, lawyers, record executives and some of the artists themselves.

-All in all, hip-hop's Top 10 earners pulled in $256 million — that's $15 million more than the 10 highest-paid DJs of the ascendant electronic dance music genre.
-Some hip-hop stars are actually being boosted by the EDM boom: with estimated earnings of $6 million apiece, rapper-producer Lil Jon returns to the list and Roots frontman Questlove makes his debut, both boosted by lucrative DJ gigs.
+All in all, hip-hop’s top ten earners pulled in $256 million—that’s $15 million more than the ten highest-paid DJs of the ascendant electronic dance music genre.
+Some hip-hop stars are actually being boosted by the EDM boom: with estimated earnings of $6 million apiece, rapper/producer Lil Jon returns to the list and Roots frontman Questlove makes his debut, both boosted by lucrative DJ gigs.